hackolade/docs/Studio/Connecttoarepositoryhub.md

 &nbsp;

-## Deleting a connection
+## Delete a connection

-To delete an existing connection, open the connection management dialog from the menu bar, by clicking on *Repository* \> *Manage Repository Connections*.&nbsp; You can also click on the link in the top right corner of the repository view.
+To delete an existing connection, open the connection management dialog from the menu bar by clicking on *Repository* \> *Manage Repository Connections,* or click on the link in the top right corner of the repository view.

 &nbsp;